 Tablets give your toddler the ability to explore, even if they can’t move around a lot.
 For older children, a tablet can mean playing an instrument like drums in a school band.
 Apps for musical instruments can even be hooked up to an amp so your child can learn to play.

 Eye-tracking software, like the technology developed at EyeTwig, offers another option for computer interaction.
 It identifies and tracks movement of your child’s head using the camera on your computer or tablet.

 Orthoses built right into clothing, like the Playskin Lift, are less bulky than exoskeletons.
 Mechanical inserts in the clothing help small children lift up their arms.
-Researchers found the technology inexpensive, easy to use, functional, and comfortable.
-New and improved versions of the technology will likely come soon.

 Devices and new medications like these don’t just improve the quality of life of those with SMA.
 They also offer them greater flexibility to take part in all aspects of what people might consider a “normal” life.